The hardest hit areas will most likely be the ones

 When I started to think about leaving Europe, I wondered which part of the world would be best suited to build my project.
 But I also wondered: Which part of the world would be hardest hit by the collapse?

 I believe that Europe and the United States must be mentioned first in this context, because that’s where the effects of the crash will be felt the hardest.
-The standard of living is extremely high and, as such, the fall from such extreme heights will occur at neckbreaking speeds, once the game is over.
+The standard of living is extremely high and therefore, the fall from such extreme heights will occur quickly, once the game is over.
 The bigger the height of the fall, the harder will it be for the people to adjust and adapt – just a simple equation.
 It is likely that this equation would work inversely, as well: The higher the height of fall, the less survivors there will be after a crash.

-Food, heating materials and all other basic commodities will be available in much smaller quantities after the crash.
-Unfortunately, the amount of people in need of these things remains the same – that is, at least for a short time period of time directly following the crash.
-Very soon after, however, the population will rapidly decrease.
+Food, heating materials and all other basic commodities will be available in much smaller quantities after the crash, however, the amount of people in need of these things remains the same – at least for a short time period of time directly following the crash.
+Very soon after the population will rapidly decrease.
 The resulting struggle for resources will simply lead to a “survival of the fittest” scenario.
 Whatever it is that the eventual cause of “game over” may be – be it a volcanic eruption or a terrorist attack – will be quickly followed by a rapid close-down of the banks and civil wars, in which there can be no winners.
 In the USA, this means first and foremost black versus white.
 In Europe it means everyone against everyone.
 After all, “Divide and Conquer” has been working more effectively than ever.

 As far as Asia is concerned, Northern Asia is very cold and therefore sparsely populated.
 For this reason, it can be assumed that the crash will not have nearly as dramatic an impact in this part of the continent as is to be expected in South and Southeast Asia, where about two-thirds of the world’s population live.
 These regions will probably experience even greater distortions than in Europe and the USA.
 Even today, many regions in Asia are unable to feed themselves.